aix64-main/LLM_Fashion_Telegram/README.md

 # LLM_Fashion_Telegram
-Using Google translator, LLM and RAG to create a Fashion Recommender telegram Bot.
+Using Google translator, LLM and Retrieval Model to create a Fashion Recommender telegram Bot.